JKrysztofiak/messenger-stats/README.md

 This script counts how many times a chosen person has started a Messenger conversation with you, and how many times you were the one texting first.

 **messageStat.py**
-This script counts all messages and tells you how many msgs have you sent and how many messages the other person sent to you.
+This script counts all messages and tells you how many msgs were sent by you and how many messages the other person sent to you.

 Both scripts give results as a standart output and a pie chart